Skip to main content

 Aug 15, 2025 – Feb 22, 2026

 Julien Creuzet (b.
-1986, Le Blanc Mesnil, France, lives Paris) has reimagined his French Pavillion from the 60th Venice Biennale (2024) for the Institute for Contemporary Art at Virginia Commonwealth University.
-Creuzet’s exhibition at the ICA is part of a North American tour that begins at The Bell Gallery at Brown University (February 20–June 1, 2025) and will include The Gund at Kenyon College.
+1986, Le Blanc Mesnil, France, lives Paris) has reimagined his French Pavilion from the 60th Venice Biennale (2024) for the Institute for Contemporary Art at Virginia Commonwealth University.
+Creuzet’s exhibition at the ICA is part of a North American tour that began at The Bell Gallery at Brown University (February 20–June 1, 2025).

 It is made possible at the ICA with generous support from: